Argentina Global Business Entities Guide Germany Limited Liability Company

 Can this type of entity be used for a non-profit or charitable organization?

-Notarization of the deed of establishment and of the articles of association of the GmbH before a German notary.
+A notarized deed of establishment and articles of association of the GmbH by a German notary.
 Share capital should be at least 25,000 Euro (by contributions in cash or contributions in kind).

-A description of the purpose of the business required, but not elaborate.
-Appointment of at least one Managing Director (“Geschäftsführer”) by the shareholders.
+A description of the purpose of the business of the GmbH is required.
+Appointment of at least one Managing Director (“Geschäftsführer ”) by the shareholders.

 Costs of incorporation are dependent on the share capital (e.g. minimum share capital of 25,000 Euro may lead to costs for notary and registration of about 800 - 900 Euro).